 3. Rehabilitation Facility Inpatient Care Services do not include services, supplies or items for any period during which the Member is absent from the Rehabilitation Facility for purposes not related to rehabilitation, including but not limited to intervening inpatient admissions to an acute care Hospital.

 Prior Authorization is required for Rehabilitation Facility Inpatient Care.
-Please refer to the section entitled Utilization Management.
+Please refer to the section entitled Utilization Management for information regarding Prior Authorization requirements.

 Rehabilitation Facility Inpatient Care is subject to the following conditions: